helenqu/scone/README.md

 ### Observation Data Format

-Observation data is expected in CSV format with a minimum of the following columns:
+Observation data is expected in FITS format with a minimum of the following columns:
 * ``SNID``: int, a unique integer ID for each SN that will be used to cross-reference with the metadata
 * ``MJD``: float, the time of the observation, in Modified Julian Days (MJD)
 * ``FLT``: string, filter used for the observation (i.e. 'u', 'g')